RaphaelFrajuca/android_vendor_creator/README.md

 # android_vendor_creator
-BETA-4 vendor blobs creator (for ALL Source)
+STABLE-1 vendor blobs creator (for ALL Source)

 ## How to Create ?

-1º Place vendor-creator.sh,setup-makefiles.sh and extract-files.shin your ANDROID source
+1º Place vendor-creator.sh,setup-makefiles.sh and extract-files.shin your ANDROID source tree

 2º Use this commands: